zoobab/jerryscript-openwrt/README.md

 # About

-This is my frst attempt to make an OpenWRT package for Jerryscript.
+A attempt to make an OpenWRT package for Jerryscript.

 # Problems